Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Haunted Catacombs Of Paris: How To Explore The World's Largest Grave

-Next time you take a stroll through the French capital, remember this: below you run many miles of underground tunnels, filled with the remains of six million people in their final resting place – the haunted Catacombs of Paris.
+Next time you take a stroll through the French capital, remember this: below you run miles of underground tunnels beneath Paris, filled with the remains of six million people in their final resting place – the haunted Catacombs of Paris.

 Experiencing a descent into the "Empire of Death" is one of those experiences that remain memorable far after they're over, and those of us who have visited the Catacombs usually recall the visit as one of the most intense places we visited in Paris.